Skip to main content

 Save Avatar Definition Locally Async

-This function saves a given Avatar's definition to both a local JSON file for persistent data and a scriptable GameObject in Resources.
+This function saves a given Avatar's definition to both a local JSON file for persistent data and a scriptable GameObject in the Assets > Genies > AvatarEditor > Profiles > Resources folder.
 It uses the given string as a profile ID.

 note